geostyler/geostyler/src/Component/Symbolizer/Field/ColorField/ColorField.example.md

-This demonstrates the use of ColorField.
+This demonstrates the use of `ColorField`.

 ```jsx
 const React = require('react');